 Statement of Policy

 Upon learning of an employee or third party’s termination of employment or contract, the employee’s manager (or Academic Administration for faculty) or, in the case of a third party, the responsible business manager will follow Human Resources’ employee termination process.
-Human Resources will notify administrators responsible for access controls, including IT, Business Services, Finance, or other applicable departments who will disable the employee’s/third party’s access to Emerson data, electronic systems, and physical access to buildings, effective at a time agreed upon by Human Resources.
+Human Resources will notify administrators responsible for access controls who will disable the employee’s/third party’s access to Emerson data, electronic systems, and physical access to buildings, effective at a time agreed upon by Human Resources.
 Only Human Resources can authorize an employee account termination.
-For employees who move from one Emerson functional area to another, Human Resources will work with both the former and new managers to determine electronic access and will instruct IT accordingly.
 Administrators who maintain access or records are to keep all termination information they receive confidential.
 Termination notifications and/or instructions sent to these individuals are not public announcements.

 Upon termination of employment it may be the case that access is revoked and items (laptop, keys, etc.) are collected immediately upon termination, without an opportunity to collect personal data from Emerson electronic resources.
 Please see the Electronic Resources Acceptable Use Policy for guidelines regarding personal use with College electronic resources.
 If they are given an opportunity, they are not to remove or delete any data that is not their own, is necessary for the operation of the department or College, required by College retention policies, protected by federal or state law, or placed under a litigation hold.
-The managers/Academic Administration may request that IT grant them access to the employee’s/third party’s computer, electronic storage, or email account for business continuity purposes.
-It is the manager’s/Academic Administration’s responsibility to request access.
-Information Technology will not grant access automatically.
+Managers/Academic Administration will receive access to the employee’s/third party’s electronic resources unless instructed otherwise.
 The managers/Academic Administration may then copy, move, forward, or delete data to the appropriate locations or accounts in accordance with the College's Record Management and Retention Policy and applicable federal or state law.
 By default, the off-boarded employee/third party’s account will be disabled 60 days after the termination date and permanently deleted after 90 days.
 Human Resources may authorize changes to this default procedure.